-- First, download the Mint 20.03 Cinnamon (Edge) Edition ISO from Mint's website.
+- First, download Mint 21 from Mint's website.
 Mint has a detailed installation guide that you can follow.
-We'll go through the steps in this Guide assuming you have a simple installation scenario of a fresh install on a blank drive. - Note that Edge is needed instead of the regular 20.3 in order to have a recent enough kernel to support AX210 WiFi. - Download Rufus as a tool to create the USB installer from the ISO.
+We'll go through the steps in this Guide assuming you have a simple installation scenario of a fresh install on a blank drive. - Download Rufus as a tool to create the USB installer from the ISO.
 Rufus is available for Windows.
 For installation instructions coming from other OS's, refer to Mint's documentation.
 You can either install it or download the portable version that runs directly from the executable. - Launch Rufus.
 Insert your USB drive (8GB or larger).
-Click on "Select" and select the linuxmint-20.3-cinnamon-64bit that you downloaded.
+Click on "Select" and select the .iso that you downloaded.
 Make sure the USB drive you want is selected in the Device dropdown.
-Click "Start", accept any prompts that come up, and wait a minute or two for it to complete.

-Once the USB drive creation is complete, you can close Rufus and eject the USB drive from your OS.
+Click "Start", accept any prompts that come up, and wait a minute or two for it to complete. - Once the USB drive creation is complete, you can close Rufus and eject the USB drive from your OS.